authelia/authelia/docs/content/en/reference/cli/authelia/authelia_storage_user_webauthn_import.md

 Perform imports of the WebAuthn credentials.

-This subcommand allows importing WebAuthn credentials from various formats.
+This subcommand allows importing WebAuthn credentials from the YAML format.

 ```
 authelia storage user webauthn import <filename> [flags]